Scarle-t/WKWhatsApp/README.md

 # WKWhatsApp
 A basic WhatsApp Web Viewer for iPad

-# Licence
+# Credit
-No licence is required for use, installation, modification, redistribution of this app.

-Credit is not mandatory, if you want to add a credit, copy the text below.
+No credit is required for use, installation, modification, redistribution this app, if you want to add a credit, copy the text below.

 // WKWhatsApp